codepath/android_guides/Publishing-to-the-Play-Store.md

 [This](http://developer.android.com/distribute/tools/launch-checklist.html) is another very important checklist to help understand the publishing process and determine which steps were left out.

+### Automating Play Store publishing

+See [[Automating Publishing to the Play Store]] for an advanced tutorial about streamlining the process for pushing your updates.

 ##References

 * <http://developer.android.com/tools/publishing/publishing_overview.html>